 After a period of closure, we are very excited to welcome you back to the Gallery from 4 June 2020.
 Please note Seraphine Cafe will remain temporarily closed, more details to come.

 As part of the Government’s health guidelines we are opening under reduced services with some restrictions in place to keep everybody safe.
-This includes the introduction of an online (free) ticket for your visit.
-This is a restriction put in place while we remain responsive and adaptive to the COVID-19 guidelines.
-It enables us to maintain reduced numbers in the Gallery and also means you get a unique and intimate experience with our new exhibitions.
+This includes asking visitors to register on arrival enabling us to maintain reduced numbers in the Gallery and also means you get a unique and intimate experience with our new exhibitions.
+This is a process put in place while we remain responsive and adaptive to the COVID-19 guidelines.

 This has been a challenging time for so many people.
 Art will continue to play an important role in our lives as we navigate our way through these strange days.
 Through our creative community we will gain new perspectives of this time and we hope to share these reflections with you here at the Gallery in coming months.